ckyy5770/PubSubCoordZmq/README.md

 ## Data Receiver
 Data receiver is a object that receives messages of one topic, and it should connect to the specific channel in broker for that topic.

+(TBD) data receiver should also has a thread to receive notifications from the broker, if there is a channel plan change for this topic, it should reconnect itself to the new correct channel address.

 ### Work flow
 When the data receiver starts, it will connect to given sender address and register itself on the zookeeper server by creating a node under /sometopic/sub, then it will register a local message buffer for it, and start a thread that keep receiving and storing messages to the buffer.